SynapseMedia/nucleus/README.md

 ***NOTE!*** Nucleus is **alpha-stage** software.
 It means nucleus hasn't been security audited and programming APIs and data formats can still change.

-Nucleus its a low level compilation of "toolchain" for media decentralization.
+Nucleus is a low-level compilation of a "toolchain" for media decentralization.
+It provides a set of functionalities to facilitate the processing, storage, and distribution of multimedia in a decentralized manner.

-It includes:
+The key features of Nucleus include:

 - Metadata harvesting
 - Multimedia processing